2.8 Capacity Tier

 Capacity Tier policy

-This option is useful when consuming a public object storage, since potentially not every extent of the SOBR group is configured to connect to the public internet, or again an administrator would prefer to define a dedicated machine to act as the gateway between the SOBR group and the Internet.
+Gateway mode is useful when consuming a public object storage, since potentially not every extent of the SOBR is configured to connect to the public internet, or again an administrator would prefer to define a dedicated machine (not evn part of SOBR) to act as the gateway between the SOBR Performance Tier and the Capacity Tier located on the Internet.

-In the case of on-premises Object storage however, we suggest to leave this option unselected, so that every extent in the SOBR group can interact with the Capacity Tier, guaranteeing at the same time better scalability and reliability.
+In the case of on-premises Object storage, we suggest to define the SOBR extents as gateways, as showed in the screenshot.
+In this way multiple extents can interact with the Capacity Tier, guaranteeing at the same time better scalability and reliability.

 Consumption

 There are two policies available for the usage of Capacity Tier.
-The can also be used together.
+They can also be used together.

 Copy: The policy will automatically copy every backup file that is stored in the Performance Tier.
 In this way, each file will exist in both tiers, allowing for double protection of the backup files.
 This policy is very convenient for providers looking to increase the protection of their backups in an easy and automated way.